-Expenses for the years ended September 30, 2011 and September 30, 2010 were \$59.5 million and \$27.5 million, respectively.
-Expenses increased for the year ended September 30, 2011 as compared to the year ended September 30, 2010 by \$32.0 million.
+Expenses for the years ended September 30, 2012 and September 30, 2011 were \$78.7 million and \$59.5 million, respectively.
+Expenses increased for the year ended September 30, 2012 as compared to the year ended September 30, 2011 by \$19.2 million.
 This was due primarily to increases in:

-- Base management fee, which was attributable to a 98.6% increase in the fair value of the investment portfolio during the year, partially offset by our investment advisor's decision to permanently waive the base management fee on cash and cash equivalents beginning for the quarter ended March 31, 2010: - Incentive fee, which was attributable to a 56.0% increase in pre-incentive fee net investment income for the year-over-year period; and - · Interest expense, which was attributable to a 995.7% increase in weighted average debt outstanding for the year-over-year period.
+- Base management fee, which was attributable to a 15.0% increase in the fair value of the investment portfolio due to an increase in net investment fundings in the year-over-year period; - · Incentive fee, which was attributable to a 31.1% increase in pre-incentive fee net investment income for the year-over-year period; and - · Interest expense, which was attributable to a 70.2% increase in weighted average debt outstanding for the year-over-year period.

-Gain on Extinguishment of Convertible Senior Notes
+Gain on Extinguishment of Convertible Notes

-During the year ended September 30, 2011, we repurchased \$17.0 million in principal amount of our Convertible Notes in the open market and surrendered them to the Trustee for cancellation.
-The aggregate purchase price of these Convertible Notes was \$15.1 million because they were trading at a discount due to what we believe were volatile market conditions.
+During the years ended September 30, 2012 and September 30, 2011, we repurchased \$20.0 million and \$17.0 million in principal amount, respectively, of our Convertible Notes in the open market and surrendered them to the trustee for cancellation.
+The aggregate purchase price of these Convertible Notes was \$17.9 million and \$15.1 million in 2012 and 2011, respectively, because they were trading at a discount due to what we believe were volatile market conditions.
 As such, we recorded a gain in the amount of the difference between the reacquisition price and the net carrying amount of these Convertible Notes, net of the proportionate amount of unamortized debt issuance costs.
-The net gain on extinguishment of debt we recorded was \$1.5 million.
+The net gain on extinguishment of debt we recorded for the years ended September 30, 2012 and September 30, 2011 was \$1.6 million and \$1.5 million, respectively.
+Because this net gain was included in the amount that must be distributed to our stockholders in order for us to maintain our RIC status and is classified as a component of net investment income in our Consolidated Statements of Operations, such net gain was included in "Pre-Incentive Fee Net Investment Income" for purposes of the payment of the income incentive fee to the investment adviser under our investment advisory agreement.
+Paying an incentive fee on this type of net gain is permissible under our investment advisory agreement, but because such a fee was not specifically detailed in the investment advisory agreement, we obtained the approval of our Board of Directors to pay such fees.
+This type of net gain, and corresponding income incentive fee, may occur again in the future.